Robert Jenrick’s successor says public ‘sick of backstabbing’ after defection

 “It’s obviously disappointing that he’s decided to move on, but the thing is, what we learned yesterday is the clear contrast between the Conservatives led by Kemi Badenoch and the other parties and what they offer Britain today.

+“Kemi was given irrefutable evidence of what was about to happen, and she acted very decisively.”

-He has not spoken to his shadow cabinet predecessor since the sacking, which was prompted by a member of staff believed to have been within Mr Jenrick’s own team leaking his plans to the Tory leader’s office.
+Mr Timothy has not spoken to his shadow cabinet predecessor since the sacking, which was prompted by a member of staff believed to be within Mr Jenrick’s own team leaking his plans to the Tory leader’s office.

 The Newark MP is the latest in a series of high-profile Tories to switch allegiance to Mr Farage’s insurgent right-wing party, following former chancellor Nadhim Zahawi and sitting MP Danny Kruger.